RoyalIcing/react-meadow/README.md

 npm install react-meadow --save
 ```

+## Field Specs

+A field spec is a JSON declaration for a particular field.
+Each field spec has an `id`, which you match a key within your JSON data.

+A field spec has a `type` property, which can be one of the following:
+- `text` · A text field.
+The `type` can also be any of the HTML 5 input types, such as `email`, `tel`, etc.
+- `choice` · A dropdown menu.
+Additional properties alongside are:
+    - `choices: [ { "id": "some-identifier", "title": "Displayed" }...]` · An array of items to be displayed in the dropdown menu.
+- `boolean` · A checkbox representing a value which can be either `true` or `false`.
+- `group` · A group of fields, representing a child object in the JSON data.
+Additional properties alongside are:
+  - `"fields": [ "some-field" ]` · An array of field spec IDs matching a key within the JSON data, or optionally a entire field spec object.

 ## Props

 ### `Meadow`

-- `fieldSpecs` · JSON array with all the possible fields available.
-Each field spec has:
+- `fieldSpecs` · JSON array of field specs (see above) with all the possible fields available.
-  - `id` · the unique identifier for this field.
-  - `type`, one the following with additional properties:
-    - `"type": "choice"` · A dropdown menu
-    - `"choices": [ { "id": "some-identifier", "title": "Displayed" }...]` · An array of items to be displayed in the dropdown menu.
-    - `"type": "text"` · A text field.
-The `type` can also be any of the HTML 5 input types, such as `email`, `tel`, etc.
-    - `"type": "group"` · A group of fields.
-  - `multiple` · a boolean for whether this field supports a single value (`false`) or multiple values (`true`) as an array.
 - `fields` · Ordered array of field spec IDs.
 These are the fields you want displayed, with their specifications pulled from `fieldSpecs`.
-- `values` · JSON object
+- `values` · Your JSON data
 - `fieldComponent` · the React component used to display the individual fields.
 - `groupComponent` · the React component used to wrap several components in a group.
 - `multipleComponent` · the React component used to wrap multiple components in a list.